Part 1 - All about the University

 Cost of Living in Milan (In General)

 This is another highly subjective topic and really depends on a bunch of factors.
 What will your budget be like?
 Do you want to live in the city centre?
 Do you eat out a lot?
 Will you live alone or with others?
-Rent prices can go from €200 upward (without bills, and without condominium fees) monthly. €200 / month is achievable, but not easily so, and would mean you live with other people in an area that is far from city centre (but still in the city limits).
-Another difficulty that most students deal with is finding a place to live, from those who I have spoken to it takes on average 1 – 3 months to just secure a place to live, there are agencies and such to help with this, but they take a lot of money to do so (usually a months rent, and then some landlords may ask for 3 months rent as a deposit and the first month rent upfront).
+Rent prices can go from €200 EUR upward (without bills, and without condominium fees) monthly. €200 EUR/ month is achievable, but not easily so, and would mean you live with other people in an area that is far from city centre (but still in the city limits).
+Another difficulty that most students deal with is finding a place to live, from those who I have spoken to it takes on average 1 – 3 months to just secure a place to live, there are agencies and such to help with this, but they take a lot of money to do so (usually 1 month’s rent, and then some landlords may ask for 3 months’ rent as a deposit and the first month rent upfront).

 Monthly Cost of Living in Milan for International Students (Guesstimate)

 Housing fees: condominium fees are sometimes included in the rent, if not then the price is dependent on the building you live in.
-Rent can be anywhere between €200 to €1,500 per month, depending on living arrangements and location.
-Food can be cheaper if bought at a weekly market, but expect to pay in the range of €200 – €500 per month on groceries at a supermarket chain.
+Rent can be anywhere between €200 EUR to €1,500 EUR per month, depending on living arrangements and location.
+Food can be cheaper if bought at a weekly market, but expect to pay in the range of €200 – €500 EUR per month on groceries at a supermarket chain.
 Gas and electricity will depend on the provider, most people tend to use A2A for these and can be paid monthly, every three months, or annually.
-Expect to pay upwards of €80 per month for these two utilities, water is usually not billable.
-If you get a monthly metro card from ATM, that will set you back €22 a month (if you’re younger than 27, otherwise it’s €40), mandatory health insurance is €120 per annum (through the SSN), internet can is often in the range of €25 – €40 depending on deal, providers (FastWeb and TIM are the most common amongst students), etc, if you want an Italian phone number that’s upward of €10 per month but prepaid SIM cards are available (such as through iliad).
-So let’s say minimum €547 per month, taking the cheapest rent and excluding condominium fees.
+Expect to pay upwards of €80 EUR per month for these two utilities, water is usually not billable.
+If you get a monthly metro card from ATM, that will set you back €22 EUR a month (if you’re younger than 27, otherwise it’s €40 EUR), mandatory health insurance is €120 EUR per annum (through the SSN), wifi planes are often in the range of €25 – €40 EUR depending on providers (FastWeb and TIM are the most common amongst students), an Italian phone number could cost €10 EUR per month (but prepaid SIM cards such as through Iliad are also available).
+So let’s say minimum €547 EUR per month, taking the cheapest rent and excluding condominium fees.
 Please note that these calculations are subject to change and that your mileage may vary.